 WARNING: Aboriginal and Torres Strait Islander viewers please be aware that content on this website may contain images, voices and or names of people who have passed away.

-We have a strong culture of innovation and collaboration.
-We take risks and invest in the development of carbon products and services that benefit Indigenous people and address climate change.
-The AbCF openly seeks to collaborate with fellow Aboriginal organisations, carbon companies, non-government organisations (NGOs), conservation organisations, universities and government agencies.
+We proudly boast a strong culture of innovation and collaboration – placing Aboriginal culture, community, and lore at the forefront of everything we do.
+Our entire ethos is centred around Aboriginal knowledge, science and technology in the application of taking care of country for future generations.
+We take risks and invest in development of cultural carbon and fire projects and services that benefit Indigenous peoples and communities and address climate change.
+We seek cultural collaborations with other Indigenous organisations, carbon companies, non-government organisations (NGOs), conservation and environmental organisations and universities and government agencies.

 Our Aboriginal ancestors were some of the earliest pioneers of science and technology, and AbCF takes our lead from our first innovators.
 Our CEO Rowan Foley developed the concept of the Cultural Fire Credit in collaboration with the Firesticks Alliance Indigenous Corporation (Firesticks).
 The establishment of the Cultural Fire Credit has provided an innovative solution and way forward for Indigenous-led, sustainably-financed Cultural Burning practices applied throughout the country.
 We are particularly proud of our nationally accredited Carbon Farming Training course that has led to countless opportunities for First Nations people living and working on country.
 The direct impact this has had on mob is undeniable – many have been able to country for the first time; the creation of ranger positions working on country and a significant increase in cultural knowledge transmission.
 The result is that Aboriginal communities are much better placed to be able to manage and self-determine their own community affairs.